evmcnb/quartz/content/Macular degeneration.md

   - Age-related macular degeneration
 date: 2024-02-09
 ---
-Lots of different classifications for age related macular degeneration (AMD)
+**Age related macular degeneration** (AMD)

 **Early AMD** - with low, medium or high risk of progression.
 Usually not a/w visual disturbances **Late AMD**:
-- Intermediate - large drusen $\pm$ pigment changes
-- Wet active - presence of choroidal neovascuarisation
-- Wet inactive - presence of scar tissue or regressed neovascularisation
-- Dry AMD - well defined areas of atrophy of retinal pigment epithelium
+- Dry - well defined areas of atrophy of retinal pigment epithelium, drusen $\pm$ pigment changes 90% of cases.
+Has a chance to progress into wet AMD
+- Wet - characterised by choroidal neovascularisation, 10% of total AMD cases

 ## Causes/Factors